atifrahman/HAWK/README.md

 ## Finding sex specific k-mers

-To find sex specific k-mers using HAWK, in the file 'gwas_info.txt' file, the first column will contain sample IDs, second column must contain U's and third column will contain Case/Control status depending on whether the sample is Male/Female.
+To find sex specific k-mers using HAWK, in the file 'gwas_info.txt', the first column will contain sample IDs, second column must contain U's and third column will contain Case/Control status depending on whether the sample is Male/Female.
 For example if SRR3050845 and
 SRR3050847 are female and SRR3050846 is male, the file will be

 ```